 - 1. Physical education will be a course of study that focuses on students' physical literacy and development of motor skills; - 2.
 Staff encourages and provides support for parental involvement in their children's physical education; - 3.
-Physical education courses will be the environment where students learn, practice and are assessed on developmentally appropriate knowledge, skills and confidence to become physically literate: - 4.
+Physical education courses will be the environment where students learn, practice and are assessed on developmentally appropriate knowledge, skills and confidence to become physically literate; - 4.
 Instruction, provided by adequately prepared teachers, i.e., licensed or endorsed to teach physical education, will meet the state adopted academic content standards for physical education (Oregon Revised Statute (ORS) 329.045).
 Teachers of physical education shall regularly participate in professional development activities annually; - 5.
 Every public school student in kindergarten through grade 8 shall participate in physical education for the entire school year.
-Students in kindergarten through grade 6 shall participate for a least 150 minutes during each school week, and students in grades 7 through 8 for at least 225 minutes per school week: - 6.
+Students in kindergarten through grade 6 shall participate for a least 150 minutes during each school week, and students in grades 7 through 8 for at least 225 minutes per school week; - 6.
 Physical activity will be integrated across curricula and throughout the school day.
 Movement will be made a part of all classes or courses as part of well-rounded education; - 7.
 Physical activity during the school day (including, but not limited to, recess, classroom physical activity breaks or physical education) will not be used as a punishment or a reward; - 8.
-At least 50 percent of the weekly physical education class time in grades K through 8 shall be devoted to actual physical activity; - 9.
-Physical activity is a planned part of all school-community events; - 10.
+At least 50 percent of the weekly physical education class time in grades K through 8 shall be devoted to actual physical activity; - Physical activity is a planned part of all school-community events; - 10.
 Materials promoting physical activity are sent home with students and published on the district website.

-Yes Partially □ No Describe progress that has been made toward achieving this goal or goals: Goals 1,3,4,5,6 &8 are being done well at Riddle Elementary School.
-If partially met or not met, describe barriers preventing achievement of this goal or goals: Goal 2.
-Parents are often difficult to engage with students in physical education topics at k-6 grade levels.
-While some of these topics are assigned for students to do with family participation, many
+website.
+Yes Partially □ No Describe progress that has been made toward achieving this goal o r goals: Goals 1,3,4,5,&8 are being done well at the Junior High/ High Schoo ol.
+If partially met or not met, descri be barriers preventing achievemen nt of this goal or goals: grade levels.
+While some of these many parents & families prefer to some of these goals are also done as they are not required to take h Goal 6.
+While some classes have it to engage with students in physic topics are assigned for students to let their students participate with in 11 th and 12 th grade, their imple realth education classes at those go integrated physical activity into the school physical activity is often use o do with family participation, nout their involvement.
+While ementation is not as consistent rade levels. eir curriculum, some have not.

-- parents & families prefer to let their students participate without their involvement. - Goal 6.
-While some classes have integrated physical activity into their curriculum, some have not. - Goal 7.
-At Riddle elementary School physical activity is sometimes used as a reward or consequence Goal 9.
-While some events involve physical activity, not all community events have a physical - activity component.
+Goal 9.
+While some events involve physical activity, not all community events have a physical activity component.

 Goal 10.
-Materials promoting physical activity are sent home with students but are generally not
+Materials promoting physical activity are sent home with students but are generally not published on the district website.